algo21-221040031/Assignment3/README.md

 # Numerical Valuation Methods on Compound Option Pricing
 ## Introduction
 This assignment aims to analyze the pricing methodology of Compound American Option.
-Considering the problem that Compound Option have no analytical solution, this assignment focuses on the use of tree models: Binomial tree and Trinomial trees to price Compound American Option.The pricing models shows great effect on the Compound Option.
+Considering the problem that Compound Option has no analytical solution, this assignment focuses on the use of tree models: Binomial tree and Trinomial trees to price Compound American Option.The pricing models shows great effect on the Compound Option.
 In order to further test the pricing effect, Monte